 Outlook Client Prerequisites

-The client must be connected to an Exchange server or Office 365 using a direct connection.
-A subscription to Office365 is highly recommended because new features we launch may be dependent on it.
+The client must be connected to an Exchange server or Microsoft 365 using a direct connection.
 When configuring the client, the user must choose an Exchange, Office 365, or Outlook.com account type.
 If the client is configured to connect with POP3 or IMAP, add-ins will not load.

 The following clients support Outlook add-ins:

-- Outlook 2013 or later for Windows (limited functionality without an O365 subscription)
+- Outlook 2013 or later for Windows (limited functionality without a Microsoft 365 subscription)

 - Outlook 2016 or later for Mac